robtweed/qewd-hit-platform/README.md

 Dockerised openEHR System ([EtherCIS](http://ethercis.org/)), follow these quick and simple
 steps:

-1) You'll need a Linux server or Virtual Machine
+1) You'll need a Linux server or Virtual Machine, or a Raspberry Pi (Model 3 or 4).

 2) [Install Docker](https://github.com/robtweed/qewd-hit-platform/blob/master/docs/running.md#install-docker)
  (if you don't already have it installed)

-3) Make sure you are using a Linux non-root user with *sudu* privileges, and ensure the user can invoke *docker* commands without needing to use *sudo* (for the latter, see the instructions in the link for step 2 above)
+3) Make sure you are using a non-root user with *sudu* privileges, and ensure the user can invoke *docker* commands without needing to use *sudo* (for the latter, see the instructions in the link for step 2 above)